apres/apres.github.com/doc/modules.md

   combining and minifying them into a few files.

 - Modules can be used for other resources such as template sources, static content, and JSON data.
-They can be loaded as dependancies just like Javascript code modules.
+They can be loaded as dependencies just like Javascript code modules.

 Of course, with any tool there are some considerations that are important